binste/dbt-ibis/README.md

 ```

 ## Column name casing
-`dbt-ibis` uses the default Ibis behavior when it comes to quoting column names and writing them as upper or lowercase which can depend on your database.
-However, this might not always be the most convenient for you to write dbt models and so this section outlines how you can configure `dbt-ibis` and why you would want to do this.
+`dbt-ibis` relies on the default Ibis behavior when it comes to quoting column names and writing them as upper or lowercase which can depend on your database.
+However, for databases such as Snowflake which store case-insensitive identifiers in all uppercase letters, this might not always be the most convenient for you to write dbt models.
+This section shows with an example what different case conventions can mean and how you can configure `dbt-ibis` to deal with it.
+For databases where identifiers are always case-insensitive, e.g. DuckDB, you can skip this part.

-In some databases, such as Snowflake, case-insensitive identifiers are stored as uppercase letters.
-In addition, Ibis does quote the column names in its query.
-For the columns, for which `dbt-ibis` loads the data types from the `.yml` files (see above), it assumes that the column name appears exactly in the database as it is specified in the `.yml` file.
+For the columns, for which `dbt-ibis` loads the data types from the `.yml` files (see above), it assumes that the column name appears exactly in the database as they are specified in the `.yml` file.
 Taking the following example:

 ```yml
 models: